A KL-regularization Framework for Learning to Plan with Adaptive Priors: Related Work

 \textbf{Model-based RL.} Model-based reinforcement learning (MBRL) \citep{moerland2023model} studies the combination of model and policy learning in sequential decision-making problems.
 On the one hand, a learned model offers both extra data \citep{sutton1991dyna} and/or allows planning and obtaining more informed actions \citep{silver2017mastering} or value estimates \citep{feinberg2018model}.
 Conversely, learning offers an (approximate) solution over the entire input space that generalizes to unvisited state-actions \citep{ackley1989generalization}, which is indispensable to overcome the curse of dimensionality \citep{poggio2017and}.

 \textbf{Planning and RL.} Our work builds on advancements in planning-based (and model-based) reinforcement learning (MBRL), particularly methods that leverage online planning to guide policy learning.
-In many such approaches, like TD-MPC \cite{tdmpc1} (and subsequent works \cite{hansen2024tdmpc2,wang2025bootstrapped}), a learned policy provides initial actions for a trajectory optimizer or planner, which then refines these actions using a learned model.
+In many such approaches, like TD-MPC and subsequent works \cite{tdmpc1,hansen2024tdmpc2}, a learned policy provides initial actions for a trajectory optimizer or planner, which then refines these actions using a learned model.
 The optimized trajectories subsequently provide data for policy and value function updates.
 However, the policy update often relies only on the single best actions or resulting trajectories from the planner, discarding potentially valuable information about the broader action distribution explored during planning.
 Alternatively, \cite{zhou2024diffusion} proposes using diffusion generative models to create policy and dynamic model proposals, and use them to solve an MPC problem.
-Other examples of RL enhanced planning include \cite{silver2017mastering}, where a policy is learned by imitating a powerful planner (e.g., MCTS).
-Other methods exploit other sources to bias RL policies towards more informed distributions, such as using imitation learning methods \cite{bhaskar2024planrl,hu2023imitation,yin2022planning}.
-While effective, these imitation or cloning approaches may constrain the learned policy to the planner's immediate behavioral vicinity, potentially limiting its ability to directly optimize the long-term task objective (action value function) beyond what the planner currently achieves.
-On the other end, recent planning algorithms make use of expert knowledge to better inform the planning action search \citep{trevisan2024biased}.
-In contrast, PO-MPC differentiates itself by proposing to utilize the entire action distribution generated by the planner, not just sampled actions or trajectories, as a guiding prior for the RL algorithm to exploit synergies between RL policy synthesis and planning-based action improvement.